Freedom of panorama: Japan

 The copyright law of Japan provides for a limited freedom of panorama for outdoor artistic works and full freedom of panorama for buildings.
 Article 46 of the Copyright Act (Act No. 48 of May 6, 1970, as amended 2020) allows for exploitations of reproductions of artistic works "permanently installed in an outdoor location" and architectural works for any purposes, but in the case of artistic works, this right does not apply if the reproduction is made "for the purpose of selling copies of it, or selling those copies."
 Article 48 obliges the users of images of such works to mention the source if provided and in accordance with the common practice.

-It is important to note the 2003 ruling of the Osaka District Court, which states that "architectural works" protected under this law only includes buildings with distinct aesthetic and creative properties.
+The 2003 ruling of the Osaka District Court states that "architectural works" protected under this law only includes buildings with distinct aesthetic and creative properties.
 There are also legal interpretations which hold that the Tower of the Sun in Suita, Osaka Prefecture must be classified as an artistic work rather than an architectural work.
 This means any images of this landmark cannot be used commercially, even if there is full freedom of panorama for buildings in Japan.